Guide to Door Frame Materials

 Choosing your frame

 Get the frame right and the door hangs true, seals properly and lasts for years.
-For most homes that means timber — our Frames & Linings are solid oak and primed timber to match your doors, whether internal or external.
+For most homes that means timber — solid oak and primed frames and linings for internal doors, or a weatherproof external door frame for an outside entrance.
 Not sure what you need?
 Our team is happy to help.

 Related reads